remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-6/ssh/setup.md

 - Password
 - None

-which can be any combination.
+which can be more than 1 combination to achieve multi-factor authentication.

 ~~~admonish tip title="Test connection"
 To test connection to the server, the client can do